Frequently asked questions

 The regulatory work involved to make this happen is extensive.
 GSK is looking into the feasibility of re-using devices but in the meantime the inhaler recycling scheme offers patients a way to reduce the harmful environmental impact associated with landfill disposal.

 My usual pharmacy is not listed as participating in this scheme.
 Can I recycle my inhalers at another pharmacy?

-Yes, you may take in your respiratory inhalers into any participating pharmacy or hospital for recycling; it does not have to be your usual pharmacy.
-Use our pharmacy finder to find a pharmacy near you.
+Yes, you may take in your respiratory inhalers into any participating pharmacy, hospital or dispensing doctor for recycling; it does not have to be your usual pharmacy.
+Use our pharmacy finder to find a pharmacy, hospital or dispensing doctor near you.

 My inhaler is still partially full - can I take it in to be recycled or recovered?